 Teachers will regularly check in on both student academic needs as well as social-emotional needs during these trying times.
 Developing relationships between teacher and student as well as student to student will always be our primary concern, whether virtual or face-to-face.

-Students will engage in both live sessions with teachers as well as recorded lessons/materials.
+Students may engage in both live sessions with teachers as well as recorded lessons/materials.

 Student attendance will be based on completion of daily tasks.